roncoleman125/DuraMater/README.md

 We argue AI and Java by their nature are complex.
 Thus, we put forward two hypotheses as the antidote:
-1. There is objective truth.
+1. There is objective knowable truth.
-2. It is more effective to start with basic truths -- this is our [crawl-before-one-walks](https://en.wiktionary.org/wiki/crawl_before_one_walks) theory of education.
+2. It is more effective to start with basic objective knowable truths -- this is our [crawl-before-one-walks](https://en.wiktionary.org/wiki/crawl_before_one_walks) theory of education.

 This project is an original introduction to AI using Java.